search icon

 Roundel of a laptop displaying a budget planner, a notepad and a glass of soda on the screen positioned on a wooden counter in a bar

-From liquor licenses to location permits and top of the line stock, there are a number of costs involved in starting your own bar.
-Find out how much you’ll need to put on your startup tab with our bar startup cost calculator worksheet.
+From liquor licenses to location permits and top-of-the-line stock, there are a number of considerations and costs involved in starting your own bar.
+Explore our comprehensive guide on how to open a bar, and find out how much you'll need to put on your startup tab with our bar startup cost calculator worksheet.

 • Choose your industry - the first step starts with solid market research and developing an understanding of the industry where you want to launch your startup.
 Weigh the pros and cons such as costs, industries where you have a built-in skill set or expertise, as well as location and trends to help inform your decision.

-• Fund your business - whether you’re saving your pennies, crowdsourcing funds for your venture, or accepting loans and donations from generous friends and relatives, having the cash on-hand to launch your startup is a crucial part of the process.
+• Sort out startup business funding - whether you’re saving your pennies, crowdsourcing funds for your venture, or accepting loans and donations from generous friends and relatives, having the cash on-hand to launch your startup is a crucial part of the process.
 Additionally, many startups are eligible for small business loans through the U.S. Small Business Administration (SBA), an entity that can also direct you to lenders to help launch your business.

 • Choose a location and a name - you may have already had a specific city in mind or dreamed up the perfect business name a long time ago, doodling it on your notebook or saving it as a note in your phone when the right day came.
 However, scouting a precise location in your city or county can mean the difference between success and failure for your business.
 Similarly, a name you may have had your heart set on may already be registered to another business owner.
 Do your homework and some legwork in looking at different locations for your business and weighing the pros and cons of each, as well as having several backup names that you can live with and love well beyond launch day.